+Individual Application

-Individual Application Group Application (1-3 pages, Maximum 1500 words) (1-9 pages, depending on number in your group; parts 1, 2, 3, and 4 2,000 Your story should focus on the award area in which you are applying and also convey how your participation in 4-H contributed to your self- respect and concern for others, how it has influenced you in school, in your use of leisure time and in your career plans.
+(1-3 pages, Maximum 1500 words)

+Your story should focus on the award area in which you are applying and also convey how your participation in 4-H contributed to your self-respect and concern for others, how it has influenced you in school, in your use of leisure time and in your career plans.
 Your 4-H Story is the place to expand on facts and figures by telling what your experiences have meant to you, how they have developed and affected your confidence, your attitude and other factors.
-This is an appropriate place to talk about your experiences and achievements you have had in your project area. words maximum total; plus 300 words for each representative part 5) Do not identify these parts in your 4-H Story, with the exception of Part 5-identify each representative as indicated in Group Award guidelines above.
+This is an appropriate place to talk about the experiences and achievements you have had in your project area.